 6. St. Lucia

 Saint Lucia is a sovereign island country.
 The island was previously called Iyonola, the name given to the island by the native Amerindians and later, Hewanorra, the name given by the native Caribs.
-Capital of St. Lucia is Castries.
-The currency used on St. Lucia is US dollar.
-The top activities and sights on St. Lucia are natural beauties, such as cascading waterfalls, lush rainforests, soaring peaks and hidden beaches.
+The capital of St. Lucia is Castries.
+The currency used on St. Lucia island is the US dollar.
+The top activities and sights on this gorgeous island are natural beauties, such as cascading waterfalls, lush rainforests, soaring peaks and hidden beaches.
 The authentic Creole culture and laid-back attitude present the Caribbean feel on land, while the year-round trade winds are ideal for exploring the coastline.

 Sailing St. Lucia

 St. Lucia is part of the Lesser Antilles and is an island in the eastern Caribbean.
 It is located northeast of St. Vincent, northwest of Barbados and south of Martinique.
 St. Lucia, and its beauty, can only truly be appreciated from its surrounding waters.
 Taking in all the splendour of the Piton mountains is only possible from the sea.
 If you feel more adventurous, hiking on Pitons is a good option.
 On the contrary, if you are feeling more laid-back, sunbathing or swimming at Marigot bay is also a great idea.